-Let’s look at the pros and cons.
+Let’s look at a few options to consider.
 For those of you already retired, or planning to do so soon, housing is a critical issue.

 The Family Home